-E.4 Lighting
+F.5 Lighting

-Illumination of the roadway itself is not only important for the safety of vehicular traffic, but also valuable for the protection of pedestrians.
-Vehicle headlamps often do not provide sufficient illumination to achieve the required stopping sight distance.
-Since this requirement is of vital importance at any potential pedestrian crossing point, illumination of the crossing should be considered.
-Lighting a street or highway is also valuable in improving the pedestrian's view of an oncoming vehicle.
-At intersections or other locations with vehicle turning maneuvers, the vehicle headlights may not be readily visible to the pedestrian.
+Lighting of the roadway itself is not only important for the safety of vehicular traffic, but also valuable for the protection of pedestrians.
+Vehicle headlamps often do not provide sufficient lighting to achieve the required stopping sight distance.
+Since this requirement is of vital importance at any potential pedestrian crossing point, lighting of the crossing should be considered.
+Lighting a street or highway is also valuable in improving the pedestrian's view of oncoming vehicles.
+At intersections or other locations with vehicle turning maneuvers, vehicle headlights may not be readily visible to the pedestrian.